-To qualify as a podiatrist you’ll need to take a degree or follow an apprenticeship route.
+To qualify as a podiatrist you’ll need to take a degree or via an apprenticeship route.

 Once you’ve successfully completed your degree you’ll need to register with the Health and Care Professions Council (HCPC) before you can start practising.

-An undergraduate degree normally takes three years to complete and you can search for courses on www.ucas.com.
-You could also follow a masters route – sites like FindAMasters may help you.
-Apprenticeships can be found at gov.uk
+An undergraduate degree apprenticeship normally takes three years to complete and you can search for courses on gov.uk

-This website was produced in conjunction with the University of Brighton who developed the UK’s first undergraduate degree in podiatry and the first masters degree.
+This website was produced in conjunction with the University of Brighton who developed the UK’s first undergraduate degree in podiatry and the first apprenticeship degree in podiatry.

 University of Brighton courses